JuliaHomotopyContinuation/juliahomotopycontinuation.github.io/content/guides/introduction.md

-And we see that we only needed to compute $36$ paths to find all $36$ critical points for $u_0$.
+We see that only $36$ paths had to be tracked for finding all $36$ critical points of $u_0$.

 **Note:** If the computation of $S_v$ takes some time you should store the solutions (together with $v$!) on your disk.
-Then you can load them from there if needed.
+Then you can load them if needed.

-### Computing the solution to large systems
+### Alternative start systems

 If we take a look at the defining equations
 $$\begin{array}{rl}x-u &= J(x)^T \lambda \\\\ F(x) &= 0 \\\\ \lambda &\in \mathbb{R}^m \end{array}$$
 we can see that the total degree of this system is approximately
 $$D^n\prod_{i=1}^m d_i$$ where $D:= \max_i d_i$, $m$ is the number of equations and $n$ the number of variables.
-So this can become large very quickly!
-But it is reasonable to expect that the number of solutions is relatively small in comparison.
+This can become large very quickly!
+However, it is reasonable to expect that the number of solutions is relatively small in comparison.

-Now there are **two options**.
+There are **two options** to avoid the total degree.
 The first is fairly simple, instead of the total degree homotopy try to use a **polyhedral homotopy**.
 Let's try this with our running example:

 ```julia